“If we are going to pursue biological longevity, we should allow a diversity of lives to be lived.” – GPT3.

 We have a bias to assume continuance of identity.
 If you ask a founder of a B2B logistics company about how they started the company, they’ll search for and cite all the inane examples in their life that have anything to do with B2B or logistics.
 There is some truth in continuance of identity.
 Einstein was probably doing thought experiments when he was five that have some relationship with the thought experiments he was doing when he was twenty six.
 But there are also big periods of change – change in values, identity, and aspiration – that aren’t captured by connecting all the dots.
 Some dots are truly disconnected.
 Einstein at twenty six (his miracle year) was a very different person from Einstein at five.

 Steve Jobs said that we should connect the dots backwards.
 I like this advice.
 But sometimes this advice is taken the wrong way.
 Some dots cannot be connected.
 When you want to change what you value, you will be disappointed if you search for things in the past that show evidence of this value.
 If you want to start valuing beauty and aesthetics, you won’t find evidence in the past of beauty and aesthetics because you didn’t value it then.
 You just have to start valuing beauty and aesthetics.
 In the real world, this might be hard because your existing identity of “not caring about beautiful things” gets in the way.
-In the virtual world, you can create a pseudonymous Instagram account and post pictures everyday of beautiful things and… ta-da you become a person who values beauty!
+In the virtual world, you can create a pseudonymous identity that values beautiful things.

 Pseudonymous identity is the first step.
 The next step is building reputation with that identity, porting that reputation across different identities, and making a livelihood with that identity.
 Then, can we use these pseudonymous identities to creatively repurpose our physical bodies?
 If we have alts in our online world, can we have alts in the physical world?
 If we have a community or country of pseudonymous identities, how do we provide recourse if a pseudonym harms someone else?
 How do we provide pseudonymous justice?